MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/attached.md

 [ ![](attached-images/screenshots-sml.png "Sample Application with Attached Behavior")](attached-images/screenshots.png "Sample Application with Attached Behavior")

 > [!NOTE]
-> **Note**: Attached behaviors are written for a specific control type (or a superclass that can apply to many controls), and they should only be added to a compatible control.
+> Attached behaviors are written for a specific control type (or a superclass that can apply to many controls), and they should only be added to a compatible control.
 Attempting to attach a behavior to an incompatible control will result in unknown behavior, and depends on the behavior implementation.

 ### Removing an Attached Behavior from a Control